 WARNING!
 Turn the key switch to the OFF (#0) position and remove the key prior to performing service near moving parts such as blades, pulleys, motors, belts, or chains.
-Failure to follow this may result in serious injury or death.

-Remove the excess sawdust from the blade wheel housings and sawdust chute every blade AR change.
+- 1. Remove the excess sawdust from the blade wheel housings and sawdust chute every blade change. - 2.
+Ensure the steel fingers inside the sawdust chute are in place and in working order.